SidOfc/mkdx/README.md

 markdown documents.
 It does this by adding some configurable mappings for files with a markdown **filetype**.
 Functions are included to handle lists, checkboxes (even lists of checkboxes!), fenced code blocks, shortcuts, headers and links.
 In addition to that, this plugin provides a mapping to convert a selection of CSV data to a markdown table.
+And there's even more :D
-And even then, there is more... visit `:h mkdx` or `:h mkdx-helptags` for more information.
+Visit `:h mkdx` or `:h mkdx-helptags` for more information.

 A copy can be found on [vim.sourceforge.io](https://vim.sourceforge.io/scripts/script.php?script_id=5620).
 This plugin is also compatible with [repeat.vim](https://github.com/tpope/vim-repeat) by Tim Pope.